survivejs/react-book/manuscript/linting_in_webpack.md

 Perhaps the most known linter that started it all for JavaScript is Douglas Crockford's [JSLint](http://www.jslint.com/).
 It is opinionated like the man himself.
 The next step in evolution was [JSHint](http://jshint.com/).
 It took the opinionated edge out of JSLint and allowed for more customization.

 [ESLint](http://eslint.org/) is the newest tool in vogue.
-It has learned from JSHint and makes it possible for you to easily implement rules of your own.
-This makes it an invaluable tool with specific libraries such as React or Angular.
-You will find pre-made rules that will help you to perform better in your particular situation.
+It has learned from its predecessors and takes linting to the next level.
+Besides allowing you to implement custom rules, you can hook it with custom parsers and reporters.
+This means ESLint will work with Babel and JSX syntax.
+The project rules have been well documented and you will have control over their severity.
+These features alone make it a powerful tool.

 Besides linting for issues it can be useful to manage code style on some level.
 Nothing is more annoying than having to work with source that has mixed tabs or spaces and all kinds of shenanigans.
 Stylistically consistent code reads better and is easier to work with particularly in a team environment.